Scale free chaos in the confined Vicsek flocking model: Introduction

 The rest of the paper is as follows.
 We present the confined Vicsek model in Section \ref{sec:2} and find different attractors as the confinement parameter decreases from a large value.
 Among them, period 2, period 4 periodic solutions, quasiperiodic solutions, large period solutions, and chaotic attractors with positive Lyapunov exponents.
-Section \ref{sec:3} discusses algorithms to calculate the largest Lyapunov exponent (LLE) and how to distinguish deterministic and noisy chaos and noise, using Gao {\em et al}'s scale dependent Lyapunov exponents.
+Section \ref{sec:3} discusses algorithms to calculate the largest Lyapunov exponent (LLE) and how to distinguish deterministic and noisy chaos from noise, using Gao {\em et al}'s scale dependent Lyapunov exponents \cite{gao06}.
 Section \ref{sec:4} uses ideas from statistical physics, modified correlation functions, and finite-size scaling to obtain the main results of the paper: the existence of a line of phase transitions within the noisy chaos region of the parameter space.
-Section \ref{sec:5} uses topological data analysis to characterize the phase transitions from single cluster to multicluster chaotic attractors.
-Section \ref{sec:6} discusses our findings and it contains our conclusions whereas the Appendices are devoted to technical matters.
-Appendix \ref{ap:a} describes our nondimensionaization of the confined Vicsek model.
-Appendix \ref{ap:b} describes the Benettin algorithm, scale dependent Lyapunov exponents and the Gao-Zheng algorithm to extract the largest Lyapunov exponent from high dimensional reconstructions of the chaotic attractor using lagged coordinates.
+Section \ref{sec:5} describes a different phase transition from multicluster chaos to the formation of clusters of finite size and infinite particle density reminiscent of gravitational collapse \cite{gun07,alb20,chavanis20}.
+Section \ref{sec:6} uses topological data analysis to characterize the phase transitions from single cluster to multicluster chaotic attractors.
+Section \ref{sec:7} discusses our findings and it contains our conclusions whereas the Appendices are devoted to technical matters.
+Appendix \ref{ap:a} describes our nondimensionalization of the confined Vicsek model.
+Appendix \ref{ap:b} describes the Benettin algorithm \cite{ben80,ott93,cen10}, scale dependent Lyapunov exponents \cite{gao06} and the Gao-Zheng algorithm to extract the largest Lyapunov exponent from high dimensional reconstructions of the chaotic attractor using lagged coordinates \cite{gao94}.
 Appendix \ref{ap:c} discusses dynamic and static correlation functions, how to calculate them and different definitions of critical lines at finite number of particles.
+Appendix \ref{ap:d} discusses two solvable examples illustrating the relation between susceptibility and correlation time.